Buxales: Taxonomy

 In the APG III system of 2009, the order includes two families, Buxaceae and Haptanthaceae.
 Unlike previous classifications (including the APG II system of 2003), APG III does not recognize the family Didymelaceae, but includes the genus Didymeles in Buxaceae.
 Subsequent research published in 2011 suggests that the Haptanthaceae are embedded in the Buxaceae, possibly as the sister to Buxus, and as of September 2014 the Angiosperm Phylogeny Website no longer recognizes Haptanthaceae.
 In the 2016 APG IV system, Haptanthaceae is incorporated into Buxaceae, which leaves Buxaceae the only family under Buxales.

 Phylogeny

 The Buxales are placed within the eudicots but outside the core eudicots, in a paraphyletic group of basal eudicots.
 The monophyly of the order and its general position relative to other eudicots has been confirmed by many studies.
 One possible phylogenetic tree is shown below, where the precise ordering of the basal eudicots is still uncertain.

-One difference between the basal eudicots and the core eudicots is that the latter appear to have undergone a complete duplication of the nuclear genome which is absent in the former.
+One difference between the basal eudicots and the core eudicots is that the latter appear to have undergone a complete triplication of the nuclear genome which is absent in the former.
 Molecular phylogenetic studies have produced slightly different internal arrangements of the families and genera within the order; hence the variation in the number of families into which it is divided.